hashicorp/terraform-provider-google/website/docs/r/cloudbuild_trigger.html.markdown

 * `branch_name` -
   (Optional)
   Name of the branch to build.
 Exactly one a of branch name, tag, or commit SHA must be provided.
+  This field is a regular expression.

 * `tag_name` -
   (Optional)
   Name of the tag to build.
 Exactly one of a branch name, tag, or commit SHA must be provided.
+  This field is a regular expression.

 * `commit_sha` -
   (Optional)